 V is for victory

-Until Eve Ensler’s “The Vagina Monologues” made their debut in 1996, vagina was a word saved for feminist literature discussions, doctor’s offices and self-help groups.
+Until Eve Ensler’s “The Vagina Monologues” made their debut in 1996, vagina was a word saved for feminist-literature discussions, doctor’s offices and self-help groups.
 Now, it’s bandied about on the radio, over dinner, during intermission – people are talking about vaginas.
-“The Vagina Monologues” are being performed at the Vilar Center Tuesday and Wednesday.
+“The Vagina Monologues” are being performed at the Vilar Center this Feb.
+25 and 26.

-“The Vagina Monologues” were performed in Aspen last November, with Starla Benford, Kristen Lee Kelly and Shawn Colvin.
-The evening opened with a hearty greeting to all of the daring penises who were willing to sit through the 90-minute barrage of the v word.
-The women in the crowd, some dripping furs and diamonds, other sporting fleece and beanies, showed their support of the men with catcalls and clapping.
-There was an abundance of estrogen-powered raucousness.
+“The Vagina Monologues” were performed in Aspen last month, with Starla Benford, Kristen Lee Kelly and Shawn Colvin.
+The evening opened with a hearty greeting to all of the daring penises who were willing to sit through the 90-minute barrage of the “v” word.
+The women in the crowd, some dripping furs and diamonds, others sporting fleece and beanies, showed their support of the men with catcalls and clapping.
+Looking around at all of the estrogen-powered raucousness, I knew we were in for quite an evening.
 When you attend the monologues, you don’t just hear about vaginas; you’re asked to celebrate them.

 “I’ll bet you’re worried,” sang Benford, with a sly look.
 “I was worried, too.
 I was worried about vaginas.
 I was worried about vaginas, and even more worried that we don’t think about them.
 There’s so much darkness and secrecy surrounding them, like the Bermuda triangle.
 Nobody ever reports back from there.”

 As the three women went on to illustrate from their perches, vaginas are sources of unlimited power and unlimited pain.
 They’re vulnerable, hungry, hopeful, sensitive.
 They have names – lots of names, some of which are unprintable.
 They make some women moan and cry; some women don’t want to talk about down there.
 Why would you even ask?